-Iraq, however, are more subtle; after all, DeLillo cannot rely on a historiographic approach to a history that has not yet been written in either mainstream or pluralised forms.
+Interestingly, this bidirectionality is, itself, an aspect that resonates with the Cold War.
+As Thomas Hill Schaub has pointed out, "These improvisations on Cold War culture frequently take the forms of inverted order, repetition, and parataxis."
+67 The ways in which this reconfigures the depiction of Iraq, however, are more subtle; after all, DeLillo cannot rely on a historiographic approach to a history that has not yet been written in either mainstream or pluralized forms.
 Although there are, undoubtedly, other routes, three judgements will here be finally considered as a conclusion.
-Stemming from the theoretical framework laid out above these problematizing questions of DeLillo's narratives are, to briefly repeat: firstly, are atrocities amalgamated into an undifferentiated, homogeneous mass through metaphor?; secondly, are parallels between terrorism, the war on terror and the Cold War used to equate Leftist thought with terrorism?; and thirdly, is the State re-cast as actor by small-State Neo-Cons and is this re-casting, if present, framed in a mimetic, or ironic, mode?
+Stemming from the theoretical framework laid out above these problematizing questions of DeLillo's narratives are, to briefly repeat: first, are atrocities amalgamated into an undifferentiated, homogeneous mass through metaphor?
+Second, are parallels between terrorism, the war on terror and the Cold War used to equate leftist thought with terrorism?
+And third, is the state recast as actor by small-state neocons and is this recasting, if present, framed in a mimetic, or ironic, mode?